 Meet the real life Frank Dux portrayed by Jean-Claude Van Damme in the movie Bloodsport.
 The Frank Dux videos below show the martial artist punching through bulletproof glass, moving with an opponent while blindfolded, and teaching a teenager who had been confined to a wheelchair.

-Frank Dux Blindfold Demonstration 2008
+WATCH Frank Dux Blindfold Demonstration 2008

 Dux wears a blindfold and uses his senses